 Whilst it’s convenient to grab a £3 meal deal everyday, this can add up very quickly and set you back £60 a month!
 Taking five minutes out of your day to make a sandwich or to pack last night’s leftovers is a simple way to cut back on costs.

 Cost of making your own: 50c-£1 a day – £100-£200 a year

 2. Use Public Transport

-Maintaining the upkeep of a car is an expensive task, and if your university is in or near a city, public transport is your best bet to get around.
-Check with your uni if they offer shuttle buses to and from your accommodation, or if they offer a student/concession ticket discount for travel.
+Maintaining the upkeep of a car is an expensive task, and if your university is near a city, public transport is your best bet to get around.
+Check with your uni if they offer shuttle buses to and from your accommodation, or if they offer a student/concession ticket for discounted travel.
 If you like a bit of exercise, invest in a bicycle to get you around.
-While it might be a cost to start with, you’ll save yourself a pretty penny in the long run.
-And luckily for all you students out there, Unidays is currently doing a 10% discount with Raleigh, the ultimate bicycle store, find it here.
+Whilst it might be a cost to start with, you’ll save yourself a pretty penny in the long run.

 Cost of public transport per year: (average cost of annual bus pass) £400-£500